 Stock Movements

-Use this when you move your own goods between EU countries and ownership does not change.
+Use this when you move your own goods between EU countries and ownership does not change (e.g. warehouse transfers).

-If we file in both the departure and arrival countries, we’ll reflect the movement correctly, as long as it’s uploaded once a filing period is open.
+If we file in both the departure and arrival countries, we will reflect the movement correctly, as long as it’s uploaded once the filing period is open.

 If you’re unsure where a document belongs, raise a support ticket and we’ll help.